PDDhillon/facebook-marketplaces-recommendation-ranking-system/README.md

 Created by [Pavundeep Dhillon](https://www.linkedin.com/in/pavundeep-dhillon-86a505138/).

 ## 1. Usage
-To use the final solution, you can access the API directly [here](http://54.170.80.153:8080/docs).
+To use the final solution, you can access the API directly [here](https://16.170.8.5/docs).
+(Currently using self signed SSL, so may be presented with message about safety)

 ![alt text](https://github.com/PDDhillon/facebook-marketplaces-recommendation-ranking-system/blob/main/readme_images/API.jpg?raw=true)

 Or you can view the deployed react app [here](https://main.d18kreqtn2vh50.amplifyapp.com/).
-(Currently fixing mixed content issue)
+(Currently fixing mixed content issue.
+If it doesn't work immediately, you will need to access link above and trust the self signed SSL.)

 ![alt text](https://github.com/PDDhillon/facebook-marketplaces-recommendation-ranking-system/blob/main/readme_images/darkmode.png?raw=true)